apache/pekko/docs/src/main/paradox/typed/logging.md

 ---
-project.description: Logging options with Akka.
+project.description: Logging options with Pekko.
 ---
 # Logging

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Logging](../logging.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Logging](../logging.md).

 ## Dependency

-To use Logging, you must at least use the Akka actors dependency in your project, and configure logging via the SLF4J backend, such as Logback configuration.
+To use Logging, you must at least use the Pekko actors dependency in your project, and configure logging via the SLF4J backend, such as Logback configuration.

 @@dependency[sbt,Maven,Gradle] {